cloyolaangosto/SBTN_Test/SOC_Documentation.md

 ### Crop Related Data

 #### 6) DPM/RPM ratio
-According to XXX...
-For most agricultural crops and improved grassland, we use a DPM/RPM ratio of 1.44 i.e., 59% of the plant material is DPM and 41% is RPM.
+According to Coleman, Prout & Milne (2024), "for most agricultural crops and improved grassland, we use a DPM/RPM ratio of 1.44 i.e., 59% of the plant material is DPM and 41% is RPM.
 For unimproved grassland and scrub (including Savanna) a ratio of 0.67 is used.
-For a deciduous or tropical woodland, a DPM/RPM ratio of 0.25 is used, so
-20% is DPM and 80% is RPM.
+For a deciduous or tropical woodland, a DPM/RPM ratio of 0.25 is used, so 20% is DPM and 80% is RPM."

+For all crops, the ratio has been kept at 1.44.

 #### 7) Depth soil layer sampled (cm)
 15 cm as default, due to the 0-30 cm SoilGrids data.